Dymensional/Store/index.md

 ##About the Leeuwenhoek

-All this started as a personal project.
 I needed a 3D printer that could move with me, and be compact enough to fit in my locker at the TU Delft.
 (For many more design features, scroll down.)
 I could not find a printer that truly fit my needs, so on August 2014 I started designing my own.
 My first working printer quickly gained popularity and was displayed at the university library’s 3D printing expo, at which point I decided to make it an open source project and finish the design nicely.

 It needed a name, so because of its “place of birth” and compact design features, I only found it fitting to name it after none other but the father of microbiology, Antonie van Leeuwenhoek, a fascinating 17-18th century biologist and tradesman from Delft!